AjmainIfti/Beecrowd-problems/README.md

 - 📌 My codebases for beginner problems in Beecrowd

-- 📌 Begining of a new era, LoL!
+- 📌 Beginning of a new era, LoL!

 # 💻 Language used :
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)